Legal

 (ii) When we receive such a request through the software which we use for custom support communication, we will ask for confirmation from such users regarding their request.

-(iii) Once the user confirms their request, data of such user is marked as “to be erased” within our internal management panel (KIOSK) accessed only by authorized persons.
+(iii) Once the user confirms their request, data of such user is marked as “to be erased” within our internal management panel (KIOSK) accessed only by authorised persons.

 (iv) Our system then sends an informative email to the managers regarding erasure of such user’s data, who verify whether the request complies with the above mentioned conditions and whether no other legal obligation or legitimate interest applies.